 - Comes with 154 KB of RAM memory;

-- Can be connected to a computer through a USB port.
+- Connect it to a computer through a USB port.

 4. Texas Instruments TI-Nspire CX Graphing Calculator

-Your productivity can be greatly improved with the TI-Nspire CX Graphing Calculator which is also supplied with student software.
+Your productivity can be greatly improved with the TI-Nspire CX Graphing Calculator.
 This instrument delivers greater graphing capabilities along with other functions that only the TI-Nspire CX can provide.
 You have the added ability to use your PC or handheld device to carry out the same tasks to be more productive.

 With integrated math templates you can enter expressions that result in math symbols, stacked fractions, and formulas presented in the exact way they are shown in printed texts.
 Students of Chemistry can also use the one of a kind Chem Box feature to input chemical equations and formulas.

 The good news for users of the TI-Nspire is that it is approved for use in standardized tests – PSAT/NMSQT, SAT, AP, ACT and IB college entrance examinations and state exams.
-It comes with a lithium battery that can be recharged and actually lasts for a very long time on a single charge.
+It comes with a rechargeable lithium battery that lasts for a very long time on a single charge.
 So, if you much rather a powerful graphing calculator that is easy to navigate and use, then the TI-Nspire is your best bet.

 - Displays on color screen;

-- Includes batteries that can be recharged and can last up to 2 weeks once charged;
+- Includes rechargeable batteries that last up to 2 weeks once charged;

 - Lightweight and slender design;